pixelwatt/method/README.md

-# spitfire
+# Theme

-The foundation for new PixelWatt projects.
+About this theme.